 - When setting up your MigrationWiz project, it is very important to checkmark the box labeled Use Administrator Login, and enter the customer domain name, under the Your Domains field.

-- Important: If you do not do this step, then email will be sent to all users, requesting their credentials, as part of the assessment.
+- Important: If you do not do this step, then an email will be sent to all users, requesting their credentials, as part of the assessment.

-- If this step is completed, then users will not receive email as part of the assessment, which is the strongly recommended approach to follow.
+- If this step is completed, then users will not receive an email as part of the assessment, which is the strongly recommended approach to follow.

 - G Suite mailbox migration projects require the BitTitan client ID to be granted access to the scopes included in the Knowledge Base article referenced above (and here: Enable access to G Suite using OAuth 2.0).

 - Google Drive document migration projects require the BitTitan client ID to be granted access to the scopes included in the Knowledge Base article referenced above, plus API access needs to be enabled.

 Note: In order to run an assessment, the specified Destination mailboxes and/or OneDrive for Business accounts must be fully provisioned.
 If the Office 365 licenses cannot be assigned to all the Users at that stage of the migration, at least one (1) license needs to be assigned to a single User.
 The email address for that single User must be specified for all Destination email addresses in the Users.csv to be imported into the MigrationWiz project, with the Office 365 global admin credentials enabled.
 When it is time start the migration, all Destination email addresses can be bulk edited by running a script (follow the directions in KB005157), or by deleting and reimporting the Users.csv file with the correct Destination email addresses.

 Note: You can select All Users, as indicated in the screenshot below:

 - From the drop-down list, select Assessment.

 - Select the items to be included in the assessment.